 - Utilize softboxes or diffusers with artificial lights to soften the light source, reducing harsh shadows and creating a more even, flattering illumination for your products.

-- For lifestyle photo shoots, use white foam core boards or large white sheets as reflectors to bounce natural light back onto your product, filling in shadows and creating even illumination.
+- For lifestyle photo shoots, use white foam core boards or large white sheets as reflectors to bounce natural light back onto your product, filling in shadows.

 - Invest in a basic LED panel light or ring light setup for consistent artificial lighting.